What’s Yours is Yours, What’s Mine is Mine

 My father could be glorious—charming and charismatic.
 But he was also a narcissist who wielded his authority over his children in sometimes cruel ways.
 I have examined my relationship with him for decades, and yet anxiety and the fear of illness live on in me.

 As I get older, I have realized I want to do this in a way that love remains.
-So it seemed somewhat providential that a wise friend recently shared this practice with me,
+So it seemed somewhat providential that a wise friend recently shared this practice with me.
+By golly, it helped.

 Sit comfortably and imagine the person for whom the ties that bind you together are troubling.
 Any person in your life, dead or alive, with whom you have had a troubled, unresolved relationship.
 Then say these words out loud: